-Windows® Internet Explorer® 8 allows sites to advertise search providers.
+Internet Explorer 7 allows sites to advertise search providers.
 Providers can use the open search standard described at the A9 Web site (http://go.microsoft.com/fwlink/?LinkId=68843).
 When Internet Explorer detects search providers, the search box becomes active to indicate there are more search providers available.
-The new providers appear in the drop-down list.
+When the user opens the dropdown list, the new providers appear in that list.

 You can allow your users to add search providers, or you can restrict this ability using a set of policies.
 Specifically, you can do the following: